deepankverma/navigating_streetscapes/README.md

 ## Application of the Data (Cross-section Generation)

 The dataset is utilized to create 0.5 Million cross-sections in the entire city of Berlin.
-The process requires an additional dataset to guide liDR tools to generate cross-sections gradually covering the entire city.
+The process requires an additional dataset (shapefiles) to guide liDR tools to generate cross-sections gradually covering the entire city.
 The R-based code, along with the required dataset and tools, is provided in [Applications_cross_sections](Applications_cross_sections).

 <p align="center">
   <img src="source/cross-section_github.jpg" alt="Geoprocessing and data compilation to create cross-sections" style="width:75%;">